rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 consequentialist agents on out-of-distribution inputs.
 In general, I would be Very Surprised if a purely deontological AI caused existential catastrophe in a bid for power without having been trained explicitly to do so.
-It is isn't agency which scares us: it's generalizing agency.
+It isn't agency which scares us: it's generalizing agency.

 In summary, purely deontological AIs are not existentially dangerous _by default_.
 They're in the same danger category as a nuclear bomb: they might